 This weekend we're leaving for our annual vacation to the family camp in the Adirondacks.
 We'll enjoy a week of fishing, hiking, and playing at the lake, as well as some good family cooking by Michael's mom.
-She fixes these for us every year when we visit and it's rare to have any left after breakfast, especially with my boys there!
+She fixes these blueberry muffins for us every year when we visit and it's rare to have any left after breakfast, especially with my boys there!
 We sit around the table and nibble on muffins, bacon, eggs, and whatever else Grandma Meyers whips up.

 [Updated: October 4, 2008]